Learn Oneida

 tehatihsʌná·se·le̲ʔ

-All (males) their last name
+Their (males) last name

 Examples